zoiteki/shiren-1/content/dungeons/table-mountain.md

 **Debucho** are similar to Debuta.
 It throws further and does more damage.

 ![Dragon](../images/monsters/dragon_1.png)
-**Dragons** have a fire-breath attack that will fire in a straight line towards Shiren.
+**Dragons** have a fire breath attack that will fire in a straight line towards Shiren.
-Straight forward and dangerous.
+Straightforward and dangerous.

 ### Land of the Sun